Årstad, Bergen: History

 During the early Viking Ages, a king of Norway is believed to have had a Kongsgård estate at the foot of Ulriken called Álreksstaðir (Alrekstad).
 At times the farm was the home of, at least, King Harald Fairhair, his son, King Eric Bloodaxe, Bloodaxe's children, and King Haakon the Good (Haakon I).
 Later, the founder of Bergen, King Olav Kyrre (Olaf III), ruled the city from Alrekstad for 26 years.
 However, Alrekstad lost its importance when King Eystein I moved his seat to Holmen, located within the city limits.
 Around year 1300, the farm was handed over to the monastery of Nonneseter.

 It is believed that the name Álreksstaðir is derived from Ulriken rather than the name Alrekr, the name Årstad being an abbreviation of the word Alrekstad.
 Another theory is that the farm was named after a king Alrek, who may or may not have existed, and who may have ruled over the petty kingdom of Hordariket around year 400.
 Today, the area where the farm was located (included in, but not limited to, the place now called Årstadvollen) is not a part of the borough of Årstad, but Bergenhus.

-The 19th century was a period of heavy industrial development in the municipality of Årstad, most significantly in the bay of Solheimsviken.
+The 19th century was a period of heavy industrial development in Årstad Municipality, most significantly in the bay of Solheimsviken.
 At the end of the century, there were approximately 25 factories in the municipality, and it was the country's 4th largest in terms of industrial production output.

-The parish of Aarstad was established as Aarstad municipality on 1 January 1838 (see formannskapsdistrikt).
-It remained a separate municipality until 1 July 1916, when it, as the second of six municipalities over the years, was merged with Bergen, increasing the area of Bergen municipality from 13.9 km2 to 34.9 km2.
+The parish of Aarstad was established as Aarstad Municipality on 1 January 1838 (see formannskapsdistrikt law).
+It remained a separate municipality until 1 July 1916, when it, as the second of six municipalities over the years, was merged into Bergen Municipality, increasing the area of Bergen municipality from 13.9 km2 to 34.9 km2.
 The merger happened after a long political process, following decades of close cooperation between the two municipalities - most of Årstad had been included in the Bergen Police District since 1808.